samuelleblanc/fp/README.md

 ## Move, zoom the map around:
     1) Buttons at the bottom of the map are used for navigation
+    2) from left to right: Home screen (first image seen), Previous view, Next view, Pan, Zoom, subplots properties, save map
+	3) Can use the scroll in to zoom into point, or scroll out.
-    2) from left to right: Home screen (first image seen), Previous view, Next view, Pan, Zoom, subplots properties, save map **If zoom is selected, draw rectangle to desired location, will not be able to make new points until zoom unselected**
+**If zoom is selected, draw rectangle to desired location, will not be able to make new points until zoom unselected**

 ## Saving flight paths for sharing